quarter-on-causality/quarter-on-causality.github.io/_pages/home_challenges.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-    The Colloquium on Fundamental Challenges on Causality aims to encourage and highlight novel approaches to handle the challenges on causal inferences.
+    The colloquium on Fundamental Challenges on Causality aims to bring together researchers interested in causality and willing to discuss novel approaches to causal discovery and causal inference.
 The colloquium will explore topics related to, but not limited to:
     </p>
     <ul>
       <li>Causal discovery</li>